Have you ever wanted to give yourself a really cool eye color? Perhaps it was to go with your Halloween costume or something similar.

 Here’s where we localize the color change to only her eyes.
 Hit Ctrl + I (Command + I) to invert the mask.
 The changes will now be applied behind the current layer so the image will revert to its original color.

 Step 5: Select the Brush Tool

 To make the color show through, we need to paint over her eyes with the brush.
-Hit B on the keyboard or select the brush tool from the toolbox at the left side of the screen.
+Hit B on the keyboard or select the Brush Tool from the toolbox on the left side of the screen.

 Make sure that white is the foreground color as shown in the black and white boxes at the bottom of the toolbox panel.

 Select an appropriately sized brush for your image.
 Since we set the color range to blues, I don’t have to be too precise.
 It won’t affect her skin, lashes, or the white part of her eye since they aren’t blue.

 Have Fun with Changing Eye Colors in Photoshop!

 What do you think of her violet eyes?
 I think they’re gorgeous!
 I can also open up the hue/saturation panel again and adjust the sliders in a different direction to give her these lovely green eyes.